 The Company utilizes the liability method of accounting for deferred income taxes, as set forth in ASC 740, Income Taxes.
 Under this method, deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the carrying amounts and the tax basis of assets and liabilities.
 The Company incurred U.S. federal net operating losses ("NOLs") in each year from its inception in 2007 through 2013 and utilized these NOLs in 2014.
-In addition, the Company generated a taxable loss in 2015 that it intends to carry back to the 2014 tax year.
-As such, all prior tax years since 2007 remain subject to potential tax examination as the utilization of NOLs from prior years opens the relevant year to potential audit.
+Accordingly, all tax years since 2007 are subject to potential tax examination.
+In the second quarter of 2016, the Internal Revenue Service began an examination of the Company's 2014 corporate income tax return.
+To date, no findings or assessments have been received by the Company.